+The applications for becoming a counselor for the 2014-2015 school year are now closed.
 When it comes time to select counselors in the winter, the interviewers will ask the coordinators about you and your work.
 Positive reviews will obviously help in becoming a counselor.

 Still, even with positive reviews and hard work, there are a limited number of spots for both men and women to become counselors.
 We have budget constraints which can’t be easily circumvented.
 But if you get involved and help out, it will increase your odds to beocme a counselor this year, and if not, the next year.

 Training will be given after you are elected in winter quarter.

 Most people who are accepted to camp become regular cabin counselors.
 That means staying in a cabin with the kids and performing typical counselor duties.

 There are 4 Program Counselor positions that are a little different:

 People with talent in these areas and who want these positions are encouraged to apply to be a Program counselor.